scipy-lectures/scientific-python-lectures/intro/scipy.rst

     routines in Python; it is meant to operate efficiently on ``numpy`` arrays, so that numpy and scipy work hand in hand.

-    Before implementing a routine, if is worth checking if the desired data processing is not already implemented in Scipy.
+    Before implementing a routine, it is worth checking if the desired data processing is not already implemented in Scipy.
 As non-professional programmers, scientists often tend to **re-invent the wheel**, which leads to buggy, non-optimal, difficult-to-share and